The principal W-algebra of $\mathfrak{psl}_{2|2}$: Introduction

 Given the recent interest in $N=4$ representation theory, we aim to connect this to the representation theory of the principal reduction.
-Happily, the formalism of inverse quantum hamiltonian reduction is designed for this purpose.
+Happily, the formalism of inverse quantum Hamiltonian reduction is designed for this purpose.
 Originally introduced by Semikhatov \cite{SemInv94} for the universal Virasoro and $\sltwo$ vertex algebras, inverse reduction was extended to the simple quotients by Adamovi\'{c} in \cite{AdaRea17}.
 The latter also studied certain restriction functors that connect the representation theories, specifically sending irreducible \hw\ Virasoro modules to (spectral flows of) \rhw\ $\ssl$-modules.
-Subsequent work generalised this to higher ranks and developed methods to prove that these $\ssl$-modules were generically irreducible \cite{AdaRea20} and that every irreducible relaxed $\ssl$-module could be obtained in this fashion \cite{AdaWei23}.
-Other recent works addressing inverse reduction include \cite{FehMod21,AdaRel21,FehSub21,FehInv23,FasMod24,FasCon24,AdaNap24,FasVir24,CreSL225}.
+Subsequent work generalised this to higher ranks and developed methods to prove that these $\ssl$-modules were generically irreducible \cite{AdaRea20} and that every irreducible relaxed $\ssl$-module could be obtained in this fashion~\cite{AdaWei23}.
+Other recent works addressing inverse reduction include \cite{AdaNap24,AdaRel21,CreSL225,FasCon24,FasVir24,FasMod24,FehSub21,FehInv23,FehMod21}.

 Inverse reduction therefore suggests a general path to understanding the representation theory of a nonrational simple affine \voa\ or W-algebra (associated to a simple Lie superalgebra $\alg{g}$ at level $\kk$).
-One starts with the representation theory of the ``exceptional'' W-algebra of level $\kk$ \cite{AraRat19} and then use inverse reduction \`{a} la Adamovi\'{c} to reconstruct the representation theory of each successive ``less reduced'' W-algebra.
-One thereby ascends through the poset of level-$\kk$ W-algebras corresponding to $\alg{g}$ and $\kk$ (parametrised by the even nilpotent orbits of $\alg{g}$), iteratively building up their representation theories.
+One starts with the representation theory of the ``exceptional'' W-algebra of level $\kk$ \cite{AraRat19} and then uses inverse reduction \`{a} la Adamovi\'{c} to reconstruct the representation theory of each successive ``less reduced'' W-algebra.
+In this way, one ascends through the poset of level-$\kk$ W-algebras corresponding to $\alg{g}$ and $\kk$ (parametrised by the even nilpotent orbits of $\alg{g}$), iteratively building up their representation theories.